RA9/easytables/README.md

 EasyTables provides the following methods:

 - `constructor(opts: EasyTablesOptions)`: Initializes the EasyTables instance.
-- `setSearch(query: string)`: Sets the search query and updates the table.
+- `setSearchDebounced(query: string)`: Sets the search query and updates the table.
+- `sortData(column: string, order: "asc" | "desc")`: Sorts the data by the specified column and order.
 - `nextPage()`: Moves to the next page and updates the table.
 - `prevPage()`: Moves to the previous page and updates the table.
 - `getCurrentPage()`: Returns the current page number.